- Education and Science»

 The insects tend their fungus crop carefully, removing debris and even destroying invading fungi of a different kind.
 Bacteria live on the surface of the ants.
 These bacteria produce antibiotics, which rub off the insects’ bodies and on to the fungus crop, killing the invading fungi.

 About 10,000 species of ants have been identified, but scientists think that around twice as many species actually exist.
 According to the AntWeb website run by the California Academy of Sciences, more than one thousand trillion individual ants are thought to exist on Earth.

-It's true that some ants can be annoying and that some are harmful for plants, other animals or humans.
-I think that ants are interesting insects, though.
-Who knows what strange ant behaviors are still waiting to be discovered!
+It's true that some ants can be annoying and that some are harmful for plants, other animals, or humans.
+I think that they are interesting insects, though.
+There may be many more strange ant behaviours waiting to be discovered.

 © 2011 Linda Crampton